-You may request to have your citation dismissed by pleading "no contest" or "guilty," paying court costs and requesting deferred disposition - often referred to as probation.
-Defendants will be required to pay a Special Expense fee in the amount of $50 plus fine and court costs to process a Deferred Disposition.
+You may request to have your citation dismissed by pleading "no contest" or "guilty," paying court costs, and requesting deferred disposition - often referred to as probation.
+Defendants will be required to pay a Special Expense fee of $50 plus fine and court costs to process a Deferred Disposition.

 You May Not Be Eligible for Deferred Disposition if:

 - There was an accident - or an accident where witness(es) were involved.

 - A speeding violation exceeded the posted speed limit by more than 24 MPH.